To access the tools for modifying road channels and footpaths click the

 Delete channel/footpath item

-Add amorphous item
+Add amorphous design

-Finish and apply the items
+Finish and apply changes

 Click this button to close the toolbar